dappcamp/dappcamp-warriors/README.md

 Turing-complete state machines are prone to the [halting problem](https://en.wikipedia.org/wiki/Halting_problem), which implies that the execution can halt at any given point in time (e.g.: a program running a `while (true)` statement).

 How does Ethereum, a decentralized, permissionless, Turing-complete machine prevent people from halting it?
-By imposing a gas fee on every computation.
+By imposing a gas fee on computation.

 Gas fees are essential to the Ethereum network.
 They: